Deduktiva/magnolia-python/Python/Doc/library/shelve.rst

    the underlying database.
 As a side-effect, an extension may be added to the filename and more than one file may be created.
 By default, the underlying database file is opened for reading and writing.
-The optional *flag* parameter has the same interpretation as the *flag* parameter of :func:`anydbm.open`.
+The optional *flag* parameter has the same interpretation as the *flag* parameter of :func:`dbm.open`.

-   By default, version 0 pickles are used to serialize values.
+   By default, pickles created with :const:`pickle.DEFAULT_PROTOCOL` are used to serialize values.
 The version of the pickle protocol can be specified with the *protocol* parameter.

-   .. versionchanged:: 2.3
-      The *protocol* parameter was added.

    Because of Python semantics, a shelf cannot know when a mutable persistent-dictionary entry is modified.
 By default modified objects are